AngryCarrot789/FramePFX/README.md

 There should be 8 DLL files in `\FramePFX\ffmpeg\bin`, and one of them should be avcodec-61.dll.
 If it's not 61 you have the wrong version of FFmpeg.
 You can delete the EXE files if you want, since they aren't used

+- Open FramePFX.sln.
+You will get an error about projects not being loaded; Ignore it.
+Now build the solution by going to the `Build` menu and clicking `Build Solution`

-Hopefully then you should be able to build and run without issue.
+Hopefully then you should be able to run and modify any of the 3 FramePFX projects without issue.
 This project uses Avalonia 11.2.2 and .NET 8 (C# 12)

 ### Windows only commands